sschepis/ESP-Miner/readme.md

 A custom board version is also possible with `config-custom.cvs`.
 A custom board needs to be based on an existing `devicemodel` and `asicmodel`.

+**Notes:**
-Note: if you are developing within a dev container, you will need to run the bitaxetool command from outside the container.
+  - If you are developing within a dev container, you will need to run the bitaxetool command from outside the container.
 Otherwise, you will get an error about the device not being found.
+  - Some Bitaxe versions can't directly connect to a USB-C port.
+If yours is affected use a USB-A adapter as a workaround.
+More about it [here](https://github.com/bitaxeorg/bitaxeGamma/issues/37).

 ## Attributions